 However, investment is there so it should get better in the future.
 Just like Sweden, I know if I went there with the Audi E-Tron I would be fine regarding the charge.

 New plans by both public and private organisations will help to grow the charging infrastructure.
 Audi is part of an alliance call Ionity with three other car brands.
 It hopes to build 400 ultra-rapid charging stations in Europe by next year including 40 in Britain.

-My frustrations are a bit different than others.
+My frustrations are a bit different from others.
 But if you want to rent it before you buy it then it is a very hard sell at the moment.
-If you mainly use the E-Tron to commute to work and back home you will have always your E-tron toped up via an EV wallbox at home, the UK government has grants for these installations.
+If you mainly use the E-Tron to commute to work and back home you will have always your E-tron topped up via an EV wall box at home, the UK government has grants for these installations.
 This is good if you have the privilege to be able to do so.
-In apartment blocks or communal garages this can be difficult.
+In apartment blocks or communal garages, this can be difficult.
 I tested the E-Tron on a road trip without the safety of a home EV charger, so take this also in mind.